Atmospheric-pressure plasma: Generation

-Operating principle of a DC plasma jet
+DC plasma jet

 By means of a high-voltage discharge (5–15 kV, 10–100 kHz) a pulsed electric arc is generated.
 A process gas, usually oil-free compressed air flowing past this discharge section, is excited and converted to the plasma state.
 This plasma passes through a jet head to the surface of the material to be treated.
 The jet head determines the geometry of the beam, and is at earth potential to hold back potential-carrying parts of the plasma stream.

-Operating principle of a microwave plasma jet
+Microwave plasma jet

 A microwave system uses amplifiers that output up to 200 watts of power radio frequency (RF) power to produce the arc that generates plasma.
 Most solutions work at 2.45 GHz.
 A new technology provides ignition and highly efficient operation with the same electronic and couple network.
 This kind of atmospheric-pressure plasmas is different.
 The plasma is only top of the electrode.
 That is the reason the construction of a cannula jet was possible.